citp/privacy-policy-historical/m/ma/mar/marvelkids.com.md

 **Questions, Concerns and Comments**

-Please contact us at [onlinesupport@marvel.com](mailto:onlinesupport@marvel.com) or write to us at: Business & Legal Affairs, Marvel Entertainment, Inc., 417 5th Avenue, 11th Floor, New York, New York, 10016 with any questions regarding Marvel's Privacy Policy.
+Please contact us at [onlinesupport@marvel.com](mailto:onlinesupport@marvel.com) or write to us at: Business & Legal Affairs, Marvel Entertainment, LLC., 417 5th Avenue, 11th Floor, New York, New York, 10016 with any questions regarding Marvel's Privacy Policy.

 **KIDS:**